MiniXC/alignments/README.md

 - Automatically downloads data on first run.
 - Automatically downloads and installs Montreal Forced Aligner in its own conda environment.
+- Symlinks audio files rather than copying them for alignment.
 - Adds OOV words to Lexicon.
 - Easily add your own dataset by extending ``AlignmentsDataset`` class and just implementing one method for collecting the transcripts.